danielnitz/DobotPi/README.md

 #####Features:
 1. _Graphical User Interface (GUI) to manually control the robot_
-2. Move to cartesian (x,y,z) coordinates
+2. _Move to cartesian (x,y,z) coordinates_
-3. Move in linear lines
+3. _Move in smooth linear lines_
-2. Error checking
+4. _Step the robot by variable distances (in mm) in x, y, and z directions_
+5. _Gives a read out of the current position in terms of x,y,z and angles
+6. _Error checking_

 ![alt text](https://github.com/mikef522/DobotPi/blob/master/Schematics/DobotPi_Stepper_Driver_Wiring_Schematic.PNG "DobotPi Wiring Schematic")
 ###Code and hardware setup instructions: